Haubby/John-The-Ripper/index.md

 > ### How to Crack a Linux Password ?

-* Now, let's crack a Linux password.
-In Linux, there are two important files saved in the /etc directory: passwd and shadow
+* In Linux, there are two important files saved in the /etc directory: passwd and shadow

 /etc/passwd -> stores information like username, user id, login shell, etc.
 /etc/shadow -> contains password hash, password expiry, etc.